 Back injuries.
 You can injure your back from a whole host of physical activities.
 You might get a mild strain from playing sports or lifting heavy objects.
 A bad fall or a car accident could cause more severe injuries such as a fractured spine.
 But like AS, the lower back is the commonly affected area.
 The pain from the injury could eventually spread to other parts of the body and affect how well you can move.
 If you already have AS, back injuries could be more severe than they would be for someone without the condition.

 Osteoarthritis.
 It’s the most common form of arthritis.
 It happens as the cartilage within your joints starts to break down, making bones rub together.
 It usually begins very slowly and gets worse over time.
 OA mostly affects the hips, knees, lower back, and hands.
 It causes pain, swelling, and stiffness, which makes it hard for you to do everyday tasks.
-Unlike AS, OA affects more women than men and is more common as people get older, often showing up in your 50s.
+Unlike AS, OA affects more women than men and is more common as people get older, often showing up in their 50s.

 Fibromyalgia.
 People with this condition have widespread pain all over their body.
 You may feel numbness and tingling in your hands and feet; pain in your low back, face, or jaw; or even digestive issues like bloating, constipation, belly pain, and irritable bowel syndrome.
 It is possible to have fibromyalgia and AS at the same time.
 Unlike AS, fibromyalgia will not cause physical signs or changes that show up on imaging exams like X-rays.